Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 23 Fall Plumbing Tips

-1. Flush your Hot Water Heater
+1. Flush your hot water heater

-To flush your hot water heater, turn the thermostat and cold water supply off Next, connect a drain hose to the water heater.
+To flush your hot water heater, turn the thermostat and cold water supply off.
+Next, connect a drain hose to the water heater.
 Then, turn on a hot water faucet in a kitchen or bathroom sink and let it run.
-Be sure to open the drain valve on your hot water heater and let your water heater drain.
-Once your water heater is completely drained, you can close the drain valve and remove the drain hose.
-Turn your cold water supply back on and turn the temperature back up.

 2. Disconnect hoses